Sarvandani/Kafka-examples-in-Python/README.md

 # 1. Kafka installation
 Before executing the code, we should know there are three main libraries in Python for interacting with Kafka.
+They are PyKafka, Kafka-python and Confluent Kafka Libraries.
+If we are using Amazon MSK clusters then We can use PyKafka or Kafka-python libraries and If we are using Confluent Kafka clusters then We have to use Confluent Kafka Library.
+We may use local host or external cluster.
-They are PyKafka, Kafka-python and Confluent Kafka Libraries. first of all, we need to install the Kafak on the system.
+First of all, we need to install the Kafak on the system.
 You can use the folliwng link to download a version of Kafka which is compatible with your system (in my case, I downloaded kafka-2.7.2-src.tgz):

 https://kafka.apache.org/downloads